Reporting Anti Social Behaviour (ASB)

 What is an Acceptable Behaviour Contract (ABC)?

-The contract (agreement) specifies the antisocial behaviour that the individual has engaged in and which they agree to desist from
+The contract specifies the Anti-social behaviour that the individual has engaged in and which they agree to move on from.

 The individual should be encouraged to take part in drawing up the terms of the contract as this will bring home to them the impact of their behaviour on others and may lead to them taking responsibility for their actions.

 Support to address the underlying causes of the behaviours and help maintain the terms of the contract should be agreed in parallel to the contract being signed.
-It is therefore vital to ascertain which agencies are already involved and to engage with those that aren’t but should be.
+It is therefore vital to take into consideration which agencies are already involved and to engage with those that aren’t but should be.

 The consequences of failure to keep to the contract should be stated in the contract especially if legal action is a potential consequence.
-The threat of legal action is often a powerful incentive to ensure the contract is adhered to.
+The threat of legal action is often a powerful incentive to ensure the contract is followed.